sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/korea/README.md

 10. Seoul hiking guide: https://english.seoul.go.kr/wp-content/uploads/2024/01/SEOUL-HIKING-GUIDE-BOOK.pdf

 # TODO

+birobong is a generic name
+- 비로자니불 = one of the Buddha
+- 봉우리 = peak

+chiaksan, weoraksan, odaesan, sobaeksan

 It seems there is some good geological research on Korea found here: https://www.jgsk.or.kr/_common/do.php?a=current&b=21